 Talent using a pipette to remove excess Poly-L-Lysine solution.

 Gently rinse the surface with PBS three times, resting for 5 minutes each, to completely remove the unbound Poly-L-Lysine [1-TXT].
-Air dry the coated imaging dish at 37 degrees Celsius for at least 3 hours [2].
+Aspirate the PBS [2] and air dry the coated imaging dish at 37 degrees Celsius for at least 3 hours [3].

 Talent pipetting phosphate-buffered saline onto the dish.
 TXT: Avoid scraping or damaging the glass bottom

+Talent aspirating the PBS.

 Talent placing the dish inside an incubator set at 37 degrees Celsius.

 Next, seed the HepG2 (hep-G-2) cells in the pre-coated imaging dish 24 to 48 hours prior to transfection to ensure they reach 70 to 90% confluence [1].
-Thaw and vortex the transfection reagent along with the plasmid encoding the Förster Resonance Energy Transfer biosensor [2-TXT].
+Thaw and vortex the transfection reagent along with the plasmid encoding the Förster Resonance Energy Transfer biosensor [2].
+Perform a short spin to collect all the mixture at the bottom of the tube [3-TXT].

 Talent pipetting HepG2 cells into pre-coated imaging dishes.

 Talent vortexing the thawed plasmid.

-TXT: Perform a short spin before use
+Talent performing a short spin to collect the mixture.
+TXT: Perform a short spin before use.

 Mix 8 micrograms of the plasmid with the reaction buffer to a final volume of 100 microliters using a vortex for 5 seconds at high speed [1].
-Add 2.4 microliters of the transfection polymer to the tube containing the diluted plasmid DNA and mix well [2].
+Perform a short spin to collect the mixture at the bottom of the tube [2] Add 2.4 microliters of the transfection polymer to the tube containing the diluted plasmid DNA and mix well [3].

 Talent vortexing the mixture solution.

+Talent performing a short spin to collect the mixture at the bottom of the tube.

 Talent pipetting the transfection polymer into the reaction tube.